prijacash/project-2-crypto/README.md

-# Project 2 Crypto
+# Project 2 Crypto Insights

-Crypto Insights

-List of major Crypto Currencies and their protocols
+List of major Crypto Currencies and have users comment on their market insights on different topics.

-Live Llink
+Live Link
 [Crypto Insights](https://project2-crypto-insight-prijacash.koyeb.app/)

 Tech Used
+- HTML, CSS - Styling and Framework
 - JavaScript - Node and Express to create the website foundation
 - PostgresQL - Database used to store data
 - Sequelize - Allows js to interact with database